 In addition, Commonwealth Government agencies are required to develop:

 The World Heritage List, National Heritage List and Commonwealth Heritage List are compiled and maintained by the Department of the Environment and Energy.
-As of March 2016, there are 104 places in the National Heritage List, 41 places on the World Heritage List and 397 places included in the Commonwealth Heritage List.
+For a full list, please visit the Heritage webpage on the Department of the Environment and Energy website.
+As of March 2017, there are 107 places in the National Heritage List, 19 places on the World Heritage List and 397 places in the Commonwealth Heritage List.
 These lists include some offshore areas.

-From 2012, all references to the Register of the National Estate (established in 1976 as a national inventory of places of significant natural and/or cultural heritage) were removed from the EPBC Act and the Australian Heritage Council Act 2003.
+From 2012, all references to the Register of the National Estate that was established in 1976 as a national inventory of places of significant natural and/or cultural heritage were removed from the EPBC Act and the Australian Heritage Council Act 2003.
 The register now remains as an online archive of information about Australia’s heritage places.
 The EPBC Act continues to protect the heritage values of places in the register that are in Commonwealth areas or are otherwise the responsibility of the Australian Government, such as the heritage values of places in the National Heritage List.

 Applicants are encouraged to check each release area for any sites relating to Australian Government heritage lists.

-In Commonwealth marine areas and on Commonwealth land, heritage values form part of the environment and are considered under the EPBC Act.
+In Australian Marine Parks and on Commonwealth land, heritage values form part of the environment and are considered under the EPBC Act.
 An Indigenous heritage value does not need to be included on a list or register to be considered under the definition of the environment in the EPBC Act.

 The Commonwealth heritage management principles include the principle that: